A few months ago I asked my Instagram followers to send me all their favourite Fish & Chip takeaways in Cornwall.

 Anyway, on to the list of official best fish and chips shops in Cornwall – as voted for by Instagram (and then finalised by Alex and myself!):

 Dubbed ‘a modern day fish & chips’, I can see why Mariners came up again and again in my vote on Instagram.
 Not only were the classic fish & chips delicious and super fresh, they also offer a range of other tasty seafood snacks too – including Japanese panko king prawns, squid, and homemade fish cakes.
 These are currently also the best value on this list!

 Standard Cod & Chips = £8.90

 Rick Steins Fish & Chips in Padstow

 Famous throughout Cornwall and the UK, you can’t deny that Rick Stein’s fish and chips are pretty damn good!
 They also offer lots of other great seafood (including battered oysters – yum!).
 The only reason they don’t get joint first place is because they’re super expensive.

 Sole Plaice was Alex’s local fish & chips growing up, but actually everyone we’ve spoken to in Truro rates it as the best in the area.
 The best thing?
 It’s super cheap and the portions are very generous.

 Morrish’s Fish & Chips in Redruth

 Despite having lived so nearby for years, I only visited Morrish’s for the first time a couple of months ago.
-It’s tasty and the cheapest of the options we tried – and we’ve ended up going back since trying it so it must have been pretty good!
+It’s tasty and we’ve ended up going back since trying it so it must have been pretty good!
 If you love a classic, big-portion of fish & chips that won’t break the bank, this is a great choice.

 Harbour Lights Fish & Chips in Falmouth